robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 750).
 For each iteration, include n observations for each season for all individuals.
 Subsequent iterations include nstep more (right now 25), along with previously included to remove stochasticity.
 Parallels with observation data.

-## Scale in multilayer networks in practice: case study results
+## Scale in multilayer networks in practice: case study results and discussion

+Results and interpretation of temporal scale - balh

+Results and interpretation of spatial scale - blah blah

+Results and interpretation of social scale - blah blah blah

 ## Perspectives to advance multilayer networks